1. Home

 4. Your home uses less electricity at night and on cloudy days than you have in your batteries, or you have net metering credit to cover that use.

 However, even in a perfect solar offset situation, you will still have an electricity bill after installing solar panels because of mandatory utility company fees.
-You can never fully guarantee that you will achieve that perfect offset every single billing cycle, so in almost all cases, it makes sense to stay connected to the electric grid.
-That means you will still have to pay the required fees every month, as set by your utility provider.
+You can never fully guarantee you will achieve a perfect offset every single billing cycle, so in almost all cases, it makes sense to stay connected to the electric grid.
+That means you will still have the utility’s required fees every month.

 Luckily, by lowering your energy usage, investing in battery storage, and enrolling in net metering, you could pay a much smaller energy bill with solar panels than without them.